Incremental Abstraction in Distributed Probabilistic SLAM Graphs: Incremental Planar Abstraction Framework

 \subsection{Feature Extraction from Keyframes}

 We construct the abstract scene graph on top of a feature-based monocular SLAM system.
-We choose a sparse front-end for experimental purposes while we concentrate on the graphical back-end in this paper.
+We choose a sparse front-end for experimental purposes and concentrate on the graphical back-end in this paper.
+Given a stream of live images, we use the ORB-SLAM2 \cite{Mur-Artal:etal:TRO2017} front-end to build the factor graph composed of keyframes, points and reprojection factors (Fig. \ref{fig:plane_factor_graph} \textit{left}).
+Reprojection factors penalise the distance between a matched feature at image coordinates $\vecz$ in keyframe $\vecc$ and the projection of the corresponding point $\vecp$ in the image plane: \beq